-- 3. Check the clearance between the round shaft and the test surface as either the top or bottom flat section of the arm rests on the test surface.
+- 3. Next, check the clearance between the round shaft and the test surface as either the top or bottom flat section of the arm rests on the test surface.
 Rotate the arm to the opposite flat section and check the clearance of the round shaft.
-Use a feeler gauge of 0.127 mm (.005").
-Each section should have the same clearance between the round of the trowel arm shaft and the test surface. - Replace the trowel arm if it is uneven or bent.
+Use a feeler gauge of .005" (0.127 mm).
+Each section should have the same clearance between the round of the trowel arm shaft and the test surface. - 4.
+If the trowel arm is found to be uneven or bent, replace the trowel arm.